To reduce plastic in the ocean as it threatens sea life and marine habitats. It is estimated that 80% of waste at sea is plastic.

 - BIM provides vessels with large heavy duty bags to collect marine litter caught in their nets

-- When full, these bags are deposited safely on the quayside were BIM works with port authorities to organise appropriate disposal of the material.
+- When full, these bags are deposited safely on the quayside where BIM works with port authorities to organise appropriate disposal of the material.

 When full, the bags are deposited on the quayside

-BIM aims to build on this pilot initiative to 50 vessels.
-The scheme is aready active and highly successful in the UK and Scotland and underpins EU legislation supporting the protection and sustainable use of the marine environment (Marine Strategy Framework Directive).
+BIM will continue to build on this initiative.
+The scheme is also active and highly successful in the UK and Scotland and underpins EU legislation supporting the protection and sustainable use of the marine environment (Marine Strategy Framework Directive).

-Fishermen working out of Clogherhead , Union Hall and Castletownbere wishing to join the pilot scheme should contact Catherine Barrett , BIM Project Officer on email@example.com or 087 2897651.
+Vessels wishing to join the scheme should contact Catherine Barrett at email@example.com or 087 2897651.